-Now that the summer is in full swing we want to be sure that the boat trailer is capable of safely transporting your boat from the driveway to the boat ramp!
-Since this is a topic that can take up lots of space just due to safety precautions, this is part I of a two-part series.
+We've written in the past about commissioning (making ready) the boat for the summer months.
+And you may recall that we started with making sure the trailer was capable of safely transporting your boat from the driveway to the boat ramp.
+This column expands considerably on that, now that the summer is in full swing.
+Since this is a topic that can take up lots of space just due to safety precautions, this is Part I of a two-part series.